-49-02-03-01.
-Hours of practical instruction.
-The seven hundred fifty total hours of supervised instruction required under this article must include at least three hundred hours of practical instruction.
+The seven hundred fifty total hours of supervised instruction required under this article must include at least threetwo hundred fifty hours of practical instruction, consisting of practical application and clinical practice.
 "Hours of practical instruction" means actual hours of providing massage to another person, or receiving massage from a fellow student, under the direct supervision of a licensed massage therapist.
 In order to provide direct supervision, the licensed massage therapist must have at least three years of licensed, hands-on experience as a massage therapist.

-History: Effective January 1, 2001; amended effective January 1, 2005.
+History: Effective January 1, 2001; amended effective January 1, 2005;

 49-02-03-02.
 Direct supervision of students.

 As used in this chapter and in North Dakota Century Code chapter 43-25, "direct supervision of a licensed massage therapist" has the following meaning:

 - 1. For a student receiving practical instruction in the classroom setting, the supervising massage therapist must be in the same room as the student at all times during the massage.
-A massage therapist may supervise up to eight massages at a time (sixteen students) under this subsection. - 2.
-For a student receiving practical instruction through field experience or a student clinic, the supervising massage therapist must be present on the premises at all times during the massage, which means the instructor's are readily accessible to the students at all times.
-A massage therapist may supervise up to six massages at a time under this subsection. - 3.
-Not withstanding any other provision in this section, a supervising massage therapist must exercise an appropriate degree of supervision at all times.
+A massage therapist may supervise up to eight massages at a time (sixteen students) under this subsection. - For a student receiving practical instruction through field experience or a student clinic, the supervising massage therapist must be present on the premises at all times during the massage, which means the instructor instructor are readily accessible to the students at all times.
+A massage therapist may supervise up to six eight massages at a time (sixteen students) under this subsection. - Notwithstanding any other provision in this section, a supervising massage therapist must exercise an appropriate degree of supervision at all times.
 Failure to do so is grounds for disciplinary action by the board. - 4.
-Any student practicing outside of the school under a field experience or internship in North Dakota must be supervised by a licensed massage therapist, must meet the requirements of Section 49-02-03-03 (2), and the students school must register the pertinent facts with the board.
+Any student practicing outside of the school under a field experience or internship in North Dakota must be supervised by a licensed massage therapist, must meet the requirements of subsection 2 of section 49-02-03-03, and the student's school must register the pertinent facts with the board.
+Before applying massage techniques to a member of the public, as a part of the student's education, a student must have completed, or received prior education credit for, at least two hundred twenty-five hours of classroom instruction and at least one hundred fifty hours of practical instruction in the classroom setting.

-General Authority: NDCC 28-32-02, 43-25-07 Law Implemented: NDCC 43-25-04, 43-25-07 49-02-03-03.
+General Authority: NDCC 28-32-02, 43-25-07 Law Implemented: NDCC 43-25-04, 43-25-07

+49-02-03-03.
 Required curriculum.
+[REPEALED]

 - The instruction received by the applicant must include the elements of massage therapy, technique, and practice which includes gliding strokes, kneading, direct pressure, deep friction, superficial warming techniques, percussion, compression (pumping), vibration, jostling, shaking, and rocking. - 2.
-Before providing a massage to applying massage techniques to a member of the public, as a part of their education, a student must have completed, or received prior education credit for, at least two hundred twenty-five hours of classroom instruction and at least one hundred fifty hours of practical instruction in the classroom setting.
+Before applying massage techniques to a member of the public, as a part of the student's education, a student must have completed, or received prior education credit for, at least two hundred twenty five hours of classroom instruction and at least one hundred fifty hours of practical instruction in the classroom setting.

-ARTICLE 49-03

-MASSAGE ESTABLISHMENTS
+ARTICLE 49-03 MASSAGE ESTABLISHMENTS

+Chapter

-Chapter 49-03-01 Requirements for Massage Establishments
+49-03-01 Requirements for Massage Establishments